 - dried rosemary and salt to taste

-Preheat the oven to 220°C. Sprinkle a generous amount of fine salt all over the pork loin and massage the meat in order to spread the salt everywhere.
+- Sprinkle a generous amount of fine salt all over the pork loin and massage it into the meat.
 Lay the loin in a casserole dish.

-In a food processor, grind the hazelnuts and set aside.
-Mince the shallot.
-Add the minced shallot to the casserole and scatter half of the ground hazelnuts all over the meat.
+- Grind the hazelnuts in a food processor.
+Finely mince the onion.
+Scatter the minced onion around the meat and pour half of the ground hazelnuts over the meat.
 Sprinkle with dried rosemary.

 - Place the meat in the oven at 250°C and roast for 8-10 minutes.
 After that, take the meat out, flip over and add the remaining ground hazelnuts to the other side of the loin.
 Sprinkle dried rosemary onto this side, too.
 Return the meat to the oven and roast this side for another 8-10 minutes.
 This procedure toasts the hazelnuts and gives the meat a quick dry roast.